 There is an increasing number of cited research examples that would have or have benefited from considering identity factors in the research design and process.
-A good source for such examples is CIHR's "Impacts of integrating sex and gender in research" and the Stanford University Gendered Innovations project.
+A good source for such examples is .
 These materials provide practical examples and methods for sex and gender considerations, in addition to other factors or variables that should be considered, such as biological, socio-cultural or psychological aspects of users, communities, customers, experimental subjects or cells.
 Research has demonstrated how not taking into consideration certain identity factors, such as race or age, can lead to failed research projects.